1940 All-Ireland Minor Football Championship

 The 1940 All-Ireland Minor Football Championship was the 12th staging of the All-Ireland Minor Football Championship, the Gaelic Athletic Association's premier inter-county Gaelic football tournament for boys under the age of 18.

 Roscommon entered the championship as defending champions, however, they were defeated in the Connacht Championship.

-On 22 September 1940, Louth won the championship following a 5–5 to 2–7 defeat of Mayo in the All-Ireland final.
-This was their second All-Ireland title and their first in four championship seasons.
+On 22 September 1940, Louth won the championship following a 5–05 to 2–07 defeat of Mayo in the All-Ireland final.
+They led by 3–01 to 1–05 at half-time.
+This was Louth's second All-Ireland title and their first in four championship seasons.